Architectural Registration Exam

 All applicants for architectural registration in North Carolina by written examination must pass the Architectural Registration Examination (ARE) prepared by the National Council of Architectural Registration Boards (NCARB), have a NAAB Accredited degree and complete the NCARB AXP.

-North Carolina is a Direct Registration State with NCARB.
-To become a North Carolina Exam Candidate contact NCARB directly for exam eligibility.
+To become a North Carolina Exam Candidate contact NCARB directly at www.ncarb.org for exam eligibility.

 ARE Reimbursement for Veterans